 OMB maintains a list of the various contingency plans federal agencies will follow during a shutdown.
-Most have been updated within the past three years, but some have not been updated since a shutdown threat in late 2015.
+Most have been updated within the past three years, but some have not been updated since the last full shutdown in early 2018.

 How would federal employees be affected?